What is it?

 With the rise of obesity, diabetes and heart disease, the way your body handles carbohydrates has become an important issue.
 It seems advantageous for most people to include lower glycemic carbs more often than the higher glycemic ones.
 The reason for this is that the speed and amount of glucose entering your blood has an effect on insulin levels, and insulin levels have a lot to do with the way you feel and how much fat you store.

-It appears that one way to keep your insulin levels normal is to maintain a gradual, steady release of glucose into the bloodstream, rather than the surge caused by high glycemic foods.
-This seems to be more easily accomplished by eating foods that are lower on the glycemic index and therefore, digest more slowly.
+This seems to be more easily accomplished by eating foods that are lower on the index and therefore, digest more slowly.
 This is particularly important for pre-diabetics, diabetics and those trying to lose weight.

 The glycemic index has a range from 0 to 100, with 100 being pure glucose and 0 indicating no or negligible effect on blood sugar.
 In general, foods that have a glycemic index of 55 or below are considered lower glycemic foods, foods with a value between 56 and 69 are medium glycemic foods and those with a glycemic index value of 70 or above are high glycemic.